Obama asks supporters to help with rollout of troubled healthcare plan

 WASHINGTON President Barack Obama, defiant against mounting criticism of his troubled healthcare plan, vowed on Monday to press ahead with the rollout and asked supporters to help as the White House struggled to gain control of the debate over his signature achievement.

-Obama went before 200 of the core activists who helped turn out the vote for him in his re-election a year ago, seeking their assistance to enroll people into the Affordable Care Act amid signs that early enrollment numbers will fall far short of expectations.
+Obama went before 200 of the core activists who helped turn out the vote for him in his re-election a year ago, seeking their assistance to enrol people into the Affordable Care Act amid signs that early enrolment numbers will fall far short of expectations.

 "I need your help to implement this law," he told leaders of the Organizing for Action group that grew out of his 2012 campaign.
 "I need your help to educate folks about this law."